Tassos Marinos Tassos Marinos Joomla Extensions

 data-calc The formula syntax Text

-data-precision Define the decimal places precision Number
+data-precision Define the decimal places' precision Number

 data-prefix Add text at the beginning of the calculated value Text